flowck/cached-api-redis/README.md

 Implement a minial API with a caching layer powered by Redis in a containerized environment.

+* Fault tolerant: It handle gracefully connection errors with the caching layer.

 ## How to setup and run in development mode

 1 - Clone the repo: